Opening a Bank Account in France

 Step 5: Account Activation

-Once approved, you'll receive your account details including your account number (numéro de compte) and RIB (bank identity statement).
-Many digital banks provide a virtual card immediately, allowing you to start making online purchases.
-Your physical debit card will arrive by mail within 5-10 business days, along with a separate PIN code.
+Once approved, you receive your account details including your account number and RIB.
+Most digital banks let you start using a virtual card immediately for online purchases.
+Your physical debit card arrives by mail in 5 to 10 business days, along with your PIN separately.

 Step 6: Initial Deposit